LambdaSharp/LambdaSharpTool/Docs/articles/Events.md

 ## Schema

-The LambdaSharp events follow the CloudWatch Events schema with some values consistently filled in so they can be used to subscribe to specific events reliably.
+The LambdaSharp events follow the CloudWatch Events schema with additional values filled in to allow subscribing by stack name, module full name, deployment tier, module specifier (`moduleinfo`), and module origin.

 ```yaml
 source: LambdaSharp